Sex education in the United States: Abstinence-only sex education

-Legally, abstinence-only education took a turn in the late 1980s with the Supreme Court case Bowen V. Kendrick.
-In Bowen V. Kendrick, the Court had to decide whether or not there was a first amendment violation in the Adolescent Family Life Act to call on various religious and governmental organizations for funding to continue their message.
+Legally, abstinence-only education took a turn in the late 1980s with the Supreme Court case Bowen v.
+Kendrick, which the Court had to rule whether or not there was a first amendment violation in the Adolescent Family Life Act by requiring various religious and governmental organizations to continue their message in order to obtain funding.
 The court decided there was no violation, breaking down a huge hurdle for the pro-abstinence movement.
 Moreover, it wasn't until the 1980s-1990's in which AIDS/HIV was heightened, that abstinence only-education gained widespread attention.
 People knew what it was and what it was preaching.
 Abstinence only and sex education plays a big yet controversial role in the outcomes of sexual health of young adults.
 It largely affects the risk of teen pregnancy as well as STD's.
 Abstinence only-education is largely against the use of contraceptives and promotes the idea of not having sex outside of marriage.
 It excludes any sort of discussions in which talk about sexual health and or healthy relationships.
 Sex before marriage is seen as immoral and makes sure that their message is evident and clear for the younger audience, ones who are just now initiating in sexual activity.
 It teaches teens that not participating in any sort of sexual activity until marriage is the only morally and safe choice of route to go as sex before marriage is seen as immoral.
 Many people believe this is correct because it will prevent any sort of unexpected pregnancies.
 Other people argue that it is based on religious beliefs rather than scientific evidence.
 Additionally, they believe that it provides and promotes inaccurate information that reduces the overall sexual health of teens.

 Research has shown that teachings of contraception were not associated with increased risk of adolescent sexual activity.
 Abstinence only programs were shown that it does not delay sexual activity.
 On the other hand, it is shown that risky behaviors are reduced due to the fact that is emphasized in its teachings.
 Furthermore, in the article, "Abstinence-only and Comprehensive Sex Education and the Initiation of Sexual Activity and Teen Pregnancy" it shows that adolescents who have received sex education were significantly less likely to report teen pregnancy than those who received no formal sex education.
 It concluded that teachings about contraception did not have to do with increased risk of adolescent sexual activity or STD's.
 Teens who receive sex education had a lower risk of pregnancy and less of an urge to engage in risky behaviors.
 Abstinence-only education is associated with the "Don't say gay" bill as they are both controversial topics related to sex education in the U.S. Both of these share a similar approach in which the conversation of sexuality is not discussed.
 Their approaches seem to prefer silence as they tend to avoid discussing and teaching comprehensive sex education.
 They both fail to provide young people with education regarding their bodies and sexuality.